Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 ### Guide
 - Provides nav on home page for users that may not know of hamburger.
-- Orginally designed wesbite without it but during testing realised users might feel a bit lost as the pages are not listed on first display.
+- Orginally designed wesbite without it but during testing realised users might feel a bit lost as the page titles are not listed on first display.

 <img src="assets/docs/features/guide.png" alt="screenshot of gudie box on home page" width=400>

 ### Radiation types (3)

-- Used flex box to style boxes.
+- Used flex box to style boxes which aided in consistency and resposiveness of website.
 - Created shadow effect behind boxes and feels this adds a nice touch to website.
-- Images again were of the cartoonish style as the website was designed with children in mind but in my opinion these still appeared professional enough for parents to engage with.
+- Images again were of the cartoonish style as the website was designed with children in mind but in the developer's opinion these still appeared professional enough for parents to engage with.

 <img src="assets/docs/features/radiation-types.png" alt="screenshot of types of radiation in boxes" height=500>